OliverRietmann/Numerik/_sources/woche3.md

-# Here's my sample title
+# Woche 3: Polynome, Potenzreihen und Taylor-Approximation

 This is some sample text.